kazk/docs.codewars.com/docs/_infos/README.md

 # `infos`

-Collections of documents containing generic information like introductions to Codewars platform.
+Collections of general information about Codewars platform.

 - Getting started
 - What is ...?